FraidOfWater/Simple-Image-Sorter/README.md

 Sorts images into destination files.
 Written in python.

 This is a WIP fork.
 You can modify and use *MY* portions of the code freely.
+Check wiki on how to build or run without building.
 - Ability to sort by modified date.
 (Toggleable)
 - Better destination window view
 - Better lists to show views (Show unassigned, Show assigned, Show moved)